ntop/ntopng/doc/src/plugins/localization.rst

 the country code as the file name, e.g. `it.lua` contains localization strings in the Italian language. ntopng currently supports the following languages:
 English, Czech, German, Italian, Japanese, Portuguese.
-Providing the English localization file is mandatory for the plugin as it is the fallback used when a particular string is missing for a specific language.
+Providing the English localization file is mandatory for the plugin as it is the fheck used when a particular string is missing for a specific language.

 Here is an example of a `en.lua` localization file for a plugin which